Student Counseling Services

 Presentations and workshops are conducted at Student Counseling Services as well as other locations on campus, including the Student Center and within the residence halls.

 Our psychologists, interns, and externs are eager to work with students and staff on programming related to mental health.
-If you would like to request a presentation or collaboration on a special event, call Dr. Louise Waters at 516-463-CARE (2273) or at Louise.M.Waters@hofstra.edu.
-Please contact us as early as possibly (preferably at least one month before your event).
+If you would like to request a presentation or collaboration on a special event, call Student Counseling Services at 516-463-CARE (2273) or email at firstname.lastname@example.org.
+Please contact us as early as possible (preferably two weeks before your event).

 Examples of past collaborations with student counseling include: